Guide 3: I Am Uninsured and Need Medical Care

 When you are ready to schedule care, doctors and hospitals must provide a “good faith estimate” in writing:

-Make sure your “good faith estimate” contains your name and address, your provider’s name and address, billing codes, and a plain-language explanation of the treatment and estimated price you are expected to pay.
+Quick tip: Check to make sure your “good faith estimate” contains your name and address, your provider’s name and address, billing codes, and a plain-language explanation of the treatment and estimated price you are expected to pay.
+If your provider uses your online portal to provide this estimate, take a screenshot and file it in your records.
+Make sure the screenshot shows your name and the provider’s name.

 Were you denied a “good faith estimate”?